HellsCrimson/Time-Prediction-Bot/README.md

 {
   "token": "Your app token",
   "guildId": "The id of the guild",
-  "userId": "The id of your bot"
+  "clientId": "The id of your bot"
 }
 ```